BreaBang/BreaBang/README.md

 </p>

 - 🔭 I’m currently working on a 100-hours project:
-  - a resource app to put community resources in one place and make them easy to find for community members and partners.
-Community partners will be able to login and add, edit or delete their resources.
+  - a web application that will allow users to watch a yoga video and then journal public or private stories.
+The inspiration for this project comes from a yoga journaling class I teach a couple times a month.
+Users will be able to add, edit and delete their journal entries, as well as view other public entires.

 - 🌱 Eager to learn and I have experience learning on the job.

 - 📫 How to reach me: Breanna.Bang@gmail.com